ESTOS/estos-kurento-scripts/README.md

 To Compile the Media Server and its DLLs, call **build.sh** in the same directory.
 This will fetch and compile all Module needed.
 DO NOT RUN WITH ROOT-PRIVILIGES!
 The Scripts are asking for them when needed.

-To get a distribution package call **makedist.sh**, which will assemble all parts generated with build.sh into a subdirectory and compress it into a zip file named *kurento.zip*.
+To get a distribution package call **makedist.sh**, which will assemble all parts generated with build.sh into a subdirectory and compress it into a zip file named *emswindows.zip*.
-Copy this file to a Windows machine, unzip it into a own Directory and start the kurento media server in the bin directory.
+Copy this file to a Windows machine, unzip it into a own Directory and start the estos uc media server in the bin directory.

 You can now test the server using the [Kurento Tutorials](http://doc-kurento.readthedocs.io/en/stable/tutorials.html).
 The server will be reachable on localhost, port 8888.
 The Portnumber can be configured in kurento.conf.json, which is located in the etc/kurento directory.

 ## License
+estos uc-media-service is based on the kurento media server.

 These Scripts are Copyright 2016 estos GmbH

 Licensed under the Apache License, Version 2.0 (the "License");